fdformula/FiniteDifferenceFormula.jl/README.md

 This is true especially when we derive formulas for a derivative of higher order.
 For example, run computecoefs(9,-5:5), provided by this package, to generate a 10-point central formula for the 9-th derivative.
-The formula is mathematically correct, but it can't be used at all for numerical computing without, if possible, rewriting the formula in a special way.
+The formula is mathematically correct, but it can hardly be put into use for numerical computing without, if possible, rewriting it in a special way.
 Similarly, the more points are used, the more precise a formula is mathematically.
 However, due to rounding errors, this may not be true numerically.